getorb/Orb-Backend/README.md

   <a href="SELF_HOSTING.md"><b>Every setting</b></a>
 </p>

-The iOS app is the face; this server is everything behind it.
-The app works out of the box on-device — this server is the optional half that gives it hands, memory, and a machine of its own.
-Orb doesn't wait to be asked: the backend watches over your projects, keeps a running model of what's going on, plans ahead, does approved work on its own, and reaches your phone only when it's genuinely worth your attention.
+You can pair the free iOS app to this server for your own Orb backend.
+The app works on-device — this server is the optional half that gives it capabilities, memory, and access to your machine.
+Orb doesn't wait to be asked: the backend watches over your projects, keeps a running model of what's going on, plans ahead, does approved work on its own, and reaches your phone only when it's worth your attention.

 ## What it does